mod-posh/UpdateReadme/README.md

 2. **Run the Custom Action**: The `UpdateReadme` action updates the `README.md` file by adding or modifying the badges.
 It takes the `project_name` as input and defaults to the repository's `owner` and `name`.

-3. **Upload the Artifact**: The updated `README.md` is uploaded as an artifact using `actions/upload-artifact`.

-4. **Download the Artifact**: In the second job (`download-and-save-artifact`), the updated `README.md` is downloaded using `actions/download-artifact`.
+3. **Download the Artifact**: In the second job (`download-and-save-artifact`), the updated `README.md` is downloaded using `actions/download-artifact`.

-5. **Commit the README.md to the Repository**: The updated `README.md` is moved back into the repository, and then a commit is made with the updated file, pushing the changes back to the repository.
+4. **Commit the README.md to the Repository**: The updated `README.md` is moved back into the repository, and then a commit is made with the updated file, pushing the changes back to the repository.

 ### Key Points: